BelieveData001/HR_Analytics/README.md

 ## 🙋‍♂️ About Me

-I'm a junior data analyst with a passion for uncovering actionable insights from data.
+I'm data analyst with a passion for uncovering actionable insights from data.
 🔗 GitHub (https://github.com/BelieveData001)
 🔗 LinkedIn ( linkedin.com/in/ejenavi-believe-okotie-63758333b )